As a fashion stylist, I am paid to make movie stars look fabulous.

 You can easily save 15-20 minutes per day getting ready simply by decluttering your closet and knowing where everything in your closet is.

 Regardless of closet size, we all have too much crammed in there.
 Take a day to empty out your closet.
 Get rid of anything you no longer wear or should no longer wear.
 Take each remaining piece you are considering keeping and run it through these 5 questions.
-If the item does not pass the 5 question test, donate or discard:
+If the item does not pass the 5-question test, donate or discard:

-- Is it season-appropriate?
+- Is it seasonally appropriate?
 Display only seasonally appropriate garments and store non seasonals until you need them.
 I suggest keeping a winter/summer box for clothing you don’t need yet.
 Pull out the summer gear for summer and store the winter gear, or vice versa.
 Rummaging through sandals in your closet in February while looking for boots and cashmere is a time waster.

 - If the item is of good quality and has not been worn, does it need to be cleaned, altered or repaired?
 Make a pile to take to an alteration shop or dry cleaner.
 Today is the day to do something about these pieces or donate them to someone who will.